quirrel-dev/quirrel/docs/docs/docs/introduction.md

 - sending your users a "how was your first week?" email one week after signup
 - fetching some data on a (cron) schedule

-Quirrel currently has support for Next.js and Blitz.js, with integrations for other frameworks coming in the future.
+Quirrel has support for a wide range of frameworks, including Next.js and Blitz.